Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Generalized Wavelength-Domain Model for Wavelength Arbitration

-The pre-fabrication laser model is derived from the existing commercial standards such as CW-WDM MSA \cite{cw-wdm-msa-2023}.
-Each laser wavelength $\lambda^{0}_{\text{laser},i}$ can be written as where $\lambda_{\text{center}}$ denotes the center wavelength and $i$ is the index of the wavelength in the wavelength-domain ordering, ranging from $0$ to $N_{ch}-1$.
+The pre-fabrication laser model is derived from the existing commercial specifications such as CW-WDM MSA \cite{cw-wdm-msa-2023}.
+According to the specification, the laser wavelengths $\lambda^{0}_{\text{laser},i}$ are uniformly spaced around a grid center wavelength, $\lambda_{\text{center}}$, with grid spacing denoted as $\lambda_{gS}$: where $i$ is the index of the wavelength in the wavelength-domain ordering, ranging from $0$ to $N_{ch}-1$.
 Default parameters for $\lambda_{\text{center}}$, $N_{ch}$ and $\lambda_{gS}$ are chosen as \nm{1300}, 8 and \nm{1.12} (\ghz{200} in O-band), respectively.
-Note that a specific choice of $\lambda_{\text{center}}$ is not relevant to our focus.
-For wavelength arbitration, only the relative distances between wavelengths matter.
+Note that a specific choice of $\lambda_{\text{center}}$ is not relevant to our focus, as only the relative distances between wavelengths matter for wavelength arbitration.

-The pre-fabrication microring model is derived in an analogous manner.
-The difference is that microring wavelengths are pre-biased to the blue-side by resonance wavelength bias ($\lambda_{rB}$) to account for the strict red-shifting of microring thermal tuning \cite{georgas2011addressing, liang2022energy}.
-Additionally, we define $i$ to correspond to the spatial location of a microring; the $i$th microring is the $i$th closest microring in a row from the light input side (See \myfigref{fig_2}(a)). $r_{i}$ is defined as a map between the spatial ordering and spectral ordering of the microring row at pre-fabrication\footnote{$s_{i}$ is similarly similarly, but refers to the target post-arbitration ordering.}.
-We note that $r_{i}$ does not need to follow the natural ordering; it can be chosen by the designer for purposes such as for crosstalk optimization \cite{bahadori2016crosstalk}.
-The pre-fabrication microring wavelength $\lambda^{0}_{\text{ring},i}$ is written as Default parameter for $\lambda_{rB}$ is chosen as \nm{4.48} to maximize the distance from the laser center wavelength and keep the microring resonances lower than the laser wavelengths \cite{georgas2011addressing}.
+The pre-fabrication microring model is formulated similarly, with resonance wavelengths uniformly spaced by the same grid spacing, $\lambda_{gS}$, around the center wavelength, $\lambda_{\text{center}}$.
+One difference is that microring wavelengths are pre-biased to the blue-side by a resonance wavelength bias ($\lambda_{rB}$) to account for the strict red-shifting of microring thermal tuning \cite{georgas2011addressing, liang2022energy}.
+Additionally, for microrings, $i$ corresponds to the spatial location: the $i$th microring is the $i$th closest in the row from the light input side (R$i$ in \myfigref{fig_2}(a)).
+The pre-fabrication microring spectral ordering, denoted as $r_{i}$, represents the wavelength-domain ordering of the $i$th microring at pre-fabrication.
+The value of $r_{i}$ is determined by the designer’s choice for resonance wavelength placement, allowing it to deviate from the natural ordering $\left(0, 1, 2, \cdots, N_{ch}-1\right)$ for reasons such as crosstalk optimization \cite{bahadori2016crosstalk}.
+Mathematically, $r_{i}$ is expressed as a list of integers, where the $i$th element corresponds to the spectral order of the $i$th microring pre-fabrication.
+By default, we use the natural ordering for $r_{i}$, but also experiment with the permuted ordering $\left(0, N_{ch}/2, 1, N_{ch}/2+1, \cdots\right)$.
+The pre-fabrication microring wavelength $\lambda^{0}_{\text{ring},i}$ is given by